SteMIDIfactory/P-DOR/README.md

 ## Pipeline description

 1) The P-DOR framework keeps an updated database of all ESKAPE genomes from the [PATRIC](https://www.patricbrc.org/) collection.
 Input genomes are joined with a background of the n most similar ones from the database.
 The selection is performed according to the k-mer distance via Mash.
-2) Each genome of the resulting dataset is aligned to a reference genome and the coreSNPs are called.
-Core-SNPs are defined as single-nucleotide mutated positions flanked by n identical bases in all of the analyzed genomes.
-Two modes are available:
+2) Using the [Mummer](https://github.com/mummer4/mummer) package, each genome of the resulting dataset is aligned to a reference genome (Nucmer) and mutations are detected (show-snps).
+Then, an in-house Python script is used to call coreSNPs.
-*Fast mode* is based on the [Mummer](https://github.com/mummer4/mummer) package, aligning each genome to the reference (Nucmer) and SNP detection (show-snp).
-The coreSNPs calling is performed using an in-house Python script.
- *Extended mode* is based on [ProgressiveMauve](https://darlinglab.org/mauve/user-guide/progressivemauve.html) aligner.
-The coreSNPs calling is performed using [Purple](https://skynet.unimi.it/index.php/tools/purple-tool/) software.
-NOTE: Purple is currently under maintainment, please use the fast mode!!!.
 3) A Maximum Likelihood phylogeny is inferred using [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) software.
 4) Epidemiological clusters are assessed on the basis of coreSNPs distances using a threshold value to hypothesize the epidemiological relationship among the strains.
 This parameter can be set manually (e.g. according to previous studies) or computed by detecting the inflection point in the distribution of the coreSNP distances between all pairs of genomes.
 5) A screening for resistance and virulence determinants is also performed through [Abricate](https://github.com/tseemann/abricate).